M2-branes, Higher Form Symmetries and 1-Gerbes: Higher form symmetries of the bosonic M2-brane

-Where $\widetilde{S}(g)$ as defined previously, is the worldvolume term in \eqref{ACTION MEMBRANE} and $S_{nc}(g,X^m)= \frac{T_{M2}}{2}\int_{\Sigma_3}dX^m\wedge \star dX_m$ is associated to the non -compact embedding maps.
+is associated to the non-compact embedding maps.
 In order to gauge the global symmetry, the 1-form class $ [\mathcal{B}^r]$ must transform in terms of an exact form defined with the same 0-form parameter as in the \eqref{SYMMETRIA GLOBAL MEMBRANA ANAISADA}.
 The gauge transformations are,\

-In the interest of simplifying the notation it is hereby stated that the index $r$ of the fields is to be omitted from this point onwards.
 The introduction of these background fields has provided compelling evidence for the 't Hooft anomaly given by:

 If we introduce a counterterm for this anomaly, as follows

 the variation of the action containing the former counterterm, still contains an anomaly associated with the variation:

 It is evident here that the problem of the 't Hooft anomaly arises because the introduction of counterterms exchanges the anomalous term between \((w) \to (m)\) and \((m) \to (w)\).
 This is similar to how, in \(U(1)\) gauge theory, counterterms interchange the roles of electric and magnetic anomalies \cite{Brennan:2022tyl}.
 In the present case, the required anomalous counterterm is given by an inflow action with a BF structure \cite{Restuccia:1998yx} defined in a four dimensional manifold $\mathcal{D} \in \textbf{Bord}_4$ such that $\partial \mathcal{D}=\Sigma_3$: